 Describe the quality of surface waters in the area potentially affected by the project with an outline of the significance of these waters to the river catchment system in which they occur.
-The description will be based on a monitoring program, with sampling stations located upstream at reference sites that would not be impacted and downstream of the project.
+The description will be based on a monitoring program, with sampling stations located at background reference sites either upstream or in representative local waterways that would not be impacted and downstream of the project.
+Clearly identify and reference existing data obtained from other monitoring programs.
 Monitoring will include sites closest to the proposed discharge points and at downstream locations that would be below any mixing zone.
 Sites will include permanent and semi-permanent water holes, known aquatic habitat, weirs or reservoirs.

-Available complementary stream-flow data will also be obtained from historical records to help interpretation.
-Describe seasonal variations in water quality and variations with flow.
+Available complementary stream-flow data will also be obtained from current or historical gauging stations to help interpretation.
+The suitability of these gauging stations for this assessment and future licensing conditions should be assessed in accordance with the explanatory notes for Table 4 in the Model Water Conditions for Coal Mines in the Fitzroy Basin (DERM 2011) and alternative sites for gauging stations identified where necessary.
+Describe the flow regime for the receiving environment using plots of low (cumecs) versus flow duration (percentage) to identify the duration of high-flow, base-flow and no-flow periods to characterise the receiving environment.
+Describe seasonal variations in water quality parameters and variations with flow.
 Monitoring of ephemeral streams will primarily focus on all times of natural flow.
 Measure a range of physical, chemical and biological parameters relevant to the potential environmental harm on any affected creek or wetland system.
-This will include but not necessarily be limited to water quality indicators likely to be affected by the project such as electrical conductivity, dissolved metals, turbidity, suspended sediments and pH.
+This will include but not necessarily be limited to water quality indicators likely to be affected by the project such as electrical conductivity, total and dissolved metals, turbidity, suspended sediments and pH with reference to relevant parameters identified in the Model Water Conditions for Coal Mines in the Fitzroy Basin (DERM 2011).
 Biological indicators will include macroinvertebrate surveys undertaken at appropriate locations according to best practice methods.
 All sampling will be performed in accordance with the Monitoring and Sampling Manual 2009 Version 2 (DERM, 2010) or the most current edition.